Dagger Complex: History

 In 1999 about 50 INSCOM-units were moved from Bad Aibling Station to other locations.
 Together with INSCOM, then 66th Military Intelligence Group moved to Darmstadt.

 This unit started as 66th CIC Detachment based in Stuttgart at its reactivation in 1951.
-In 1952 redesignated 66th CIC Group and in 1977 after an armywide intel reorganisation assigned to INSCOM.
+In 1952 redesignated 66th CIC Group and in 1977 after an army-wide intel reorganisation assigned to INSCOM.
 In 1986 relocated to Augsburg being redesignated 66th Military Intelligence Brigade.
 In 1995 temporarily redesignated 66th MI Group.
 Relocated again to Dagger compound Darmstadt as of 1998.
 Definitely 66th MI Group in 2002 until its final redesignation 66th MI Brigade and its staffing relocation to Wiesbaden Army Airfield in 2008.

 Until 2015 the Dagger complex based the European Cryptologic Center (ECC) structured as F2 which had been operated by mixed operational crews consisting of specialized personnel from the NSA, the US Army 66th Military Intelligence Brigade, the USAF 693rd Intelligence, Surveillance and Reconnaissance Group and the USMC Marine Cryptologic Support Battalion; all under the command of the 66th Military Intelligence Brigade, which was then awaiting their relocation to Wiesbaden.